YINWIZHANG/yinwei_zhang.github.io/_gallery/image.md

     title: "Star gazing at Mountain Lemon"
     excerpt: "This photo is taken in May, 2019, at Mt.
 Lemon"
 feature_row4:
-  - image_path: /assets/images/Lightroom_JPEG_Exports/mcm1130529.jpg
+  - image_path: /images/white_sand.jpg
-    title: "Subjectively Objective Submission"
+    title: "Roadtrip from eastern coast to western coast"
-    excerpt: "This is a series of images I submitted to [subjectively objective](https://subjectivelyobjective.com/)'s Investigations in Infrastructure book/gallery project.
-I think they make for a small but cohesive collection in their own right."
+    excerpt: "This photo is taken in May, 2021, at white sand national park."
 ---

 {% include feature_row type="left" %}